nikwithak/tailwag/README.md

 # Tailwag - The Rapid Rust Toolkit

 This repo consolidates a variety of Rust libraries intended to rapidly create scalable, Production-ready applications.
-The primary goal of Tailwag is to enable same-day zero-to-production development and deployments.
+The end goal of Tailwag is to enable same-day zero-to-production development and deployments.

 ## Project Status: WIP

 This project is being actively developed in my free time.
+Expect breaking changes

+## Support and Contributions

+This

 ### Production Readiness